luismcsoul/luismcsoul/README.md

 # THE SUSTAINABLE REPUBLIC
 https://github.com/luismcsoul/THE-SUSTAINABLE-REPUBLIC
-luismcsoul is cocreating a software/code/constitution for governance based on environmental accountability, career paths and organized by commuting patterns and river basins.
+Cocreating a software/code/constitution for governance based on environmental accountability, career paths and organized by commuting patterns and river basins.

 # SEE LUIS' SOCIAL LINKS:
 https://linktr.ee/luismcsoul